Energy-based, geometric, and compositional formulation of fluid and plasma models: Conclusion

-Leveraging the structured representation of models, future work should investigate their spatial and temporal discretization.
-Making use of compositionality, the primitive subsystems of a model should be transformed into discrete analogues that can be interconnected in the same way.
-To this end, it could also be helpful to study the involved differential complexes more deeply, see~\onlinecite{2021ArnoldHu}.
-This could also clarify how to express the isotropic-deviatoric splitting of the strain rate tensor in a coordinate-independent manner, allowing to properly separate the volume and shear viscosity models.
-Finally, the interconnection of the presented models through their boundary ports should be studied, both in the continuous and the discrete setting.
+Leveraging the structured and coordinate-invariant expression of the considered fluid models, future work should investigate their spatial and temporal discretization.
+Making use of compositionality, the involved primitive subsystems should be transformed into discrete analogues, which can then be interconnected just as their continuous counterparts.
+It could be instrumental to build upon prior work that derives numerical schemes based on discrete analogues of exterior calculus as well as variational methods from mechanics, see e.g.~\onlinecite{2011PavlovMullenTongKansoMarsdenDesbrun,2022CoueraudGay}.
+If such methods could be understood as natural transformations applied to EPHS models, it could become much easier for users to readily apply them, especially in the context to networks of interconnected systems.
+Regarding the goal of structure-preserving discretization, it could also be helpful to study the involved differential complexes more deeply, see e.g.~\onlinecite{2021ArnoldHu}.
+This might also clarify how to express the isotropic-deviatoric splitting of the strain rate tensor in the coordinate-invariant language, in order to fully disentangle the volume and shear viscosity models.
+Finally, the topic of interconnecting models through their boundary ports should receive more attention, both in the continuous and the discrete setting.